 We’re nearing completion of the documentary.
 Please stay tuned for our screening date.
 For those who may not know, this is a seven-year project that co-producer/director Denise Belen Santiago and I have been working on.
-It’s the story of retired merchant marines of color who were members of the now defunct National Maritime Union, their contribution in time of war and peace, and their struggle to recoup lost heath benefits after a union merger.
+It’s the story of retired merchant marines of color who were members of the now defunct National Maritime Union, their contribution in time of war and peace, and their struggle to recoup lost health benefits.

 This is a short video I shot back in February 2012 in Brooklyn NY of Afro-Cuban percussionist and band leader, Pedrito Martinez.
 He’s an exciting new personality-worth checking out.
 Other videos also are found on YouTube.
 Enjoy!